-This statement has been approved by the Board of Directors and signed by Iain Ferguson, the Chairman of Stobart Group.
-Information contained in this statement is correct to the date of publish.
+This statement has been approved by the Board of Directors and signed by David Shearer, the Chairman of Stobart Group.
+The information contained in this statement is correct at the date of publishing.

-Stobart Group is one of the UK’s leading infrastructure and support service businesses and is listed on the London Stock Exchange.
-As at the end of the financial year to 28 February 2019, Stobart Group has over 1,100 employees operating across five main operating divisions at sites throughout the United Kingdom.
+Stobart Group, the aviation and energy infrastructure group, is listed on the London Stock Exchange.
+As at the end of the financial year to 29 February 2020, Stobart Group had over 1,400 employees operating across five main operating divisions at sites throughout the United Kingdom.

 The operating divisions can be summarised as follows:

-Aims to deliver a first-class passenger experience through its ownership of London Southend Airport, Carlisle Lake District Airport, along with the provision of ground handling services across other UK airports.
+Aims to deliver a first-class passenger experience through its ownership of London Southend Airport and Carlisle Lake District Airport, along with the provision of ground handling services across other UK airports.

 Is one of the UK’s leading providers of innovative and efficient rail and non-rail civil engineering projects.

-Stobart Group is committed to ensuring that there is no slavery or human trafficking in our supply chains or in any part of our business.
+Stobart Group is committed to acting ethically and ensuring that there is no slavery or human trafficking in our supply chains or in any part of our business.

 All internal policies are reviewed regularly to ensure they are appropriate, well communicated and promote continued compliance with the Act and other applicable legislation.

-Stobart Group has in place the following policies which are relevant to the prevention of slavery and human trafficking in its operations:
+The following key policies are in place which relate to the controls relevant to the prevention of slavery and human trafficking in our operations:

-Whistleblowing Policy.
-Stobart Group encourage all employees to report any concerns related to the activities of the business, including any worries in relation to slavery and human trafficking.
-The Group’s whistleblowing policy and procedure is designed to ensure that any matter raised under this procedure will be investigated thoroughly, promptly and confidentially.
+- Whistleblowing Policy.
+Stobart Group encourage all employees to report any concerns related to the activities of the business, including any worries in relation to modern slavery and human trafficking.
+Stobart Group’s whistleblowing policy and procedure is designed to ensure that any matter raised under this procedure will be investigated thoroughly, promptly and confidentially.

-Ethics Policy.
+- Ethics and Business Integrity Policy.
 This policy outlines Stobart Group’s requirements for conducting business to the highest ethical standards.
-The Group demonstrates a clear approach to business integrity and ethics, which underlies Group values.
+Stobart Group demonstrates a clear approach to business integrity and ethics, which underlies Group values.

 Our commitment – what we do

-Stobart Group considers its supply chain to be at a ‘low risk’ in relation to modern slavery and human trafficking.
-Given the nature of the business and the sectors within which we work, there is no significant utilisation of overseas or unskilled labour, being key areas identified as posing a higher risk; imports are of a minimal amount, unskilled labour is of a small quantity and operations are UK based meaning suppliers are already under an obligation to comply with UK law on forced labour.
+Stobart Group considers its supply chain to be at a ‘low risk’ in relation to slavery and human trafficking.
+Given the nature of the business and how we operate within the sectors within which we work, there is no significant utilisation of overseas or unskilled labour, being key areas identified as posing a higher risk; imports are of a minimal amount, unskilled labour is of a small quantity, and where used, specifically in the construction and waste sectors, we predominantly engage with reputable companies on long terms contracts with regular site visits, and operations of our and our associated companies are UK or EU based meaning suppliers are already under an obligation to comply with UK and EU law on forced labour.

-Stobart Group demonstrates a zero tolerance to slavery and human trafficking and reserves its rights to terminate any arrangements with any of its suppliers should any modern slavery or human trafficking offence be committed or suspected.
+Stobart Group demonstrates a zero-tolerance to modern slavery and human trafficking and reserves its rights to terminate any arrangements with any of its suppliers should any modern slavery or human trafficking offence be committed or suspected.